• Destination Information

 A yacht experience is a must for those who wish to explore the world in a luxurious and exclusive setting.
 Whether you are looking for a romantic getaway, a family holiday or an unforgettable corporate event, hiring a yacht offers the perfect way to escape and make lasting memories.
 Not only will you be surrounded by stunning scenery, but you will also enjoy unparalleled comfort and opulence.

 Yachts can accommodate groups of between 6 and 13 people.
-Most vessels come with a skipper and a crew and should be included in the total number of people on board.
+Most vessels come with a skipper and a crew, and should be included in the total number of people on board.
 Most yachts are hired for a long duration.

 Still need help?